raoconnor/raoconnor.github.io/_posts/2025-12-10-Nutanix-Migration-Lab-Part-2.md

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/move-31.png" width="700"></kbd>

-**Notes:**
+**Warning:**
-The standalone free version of ESX has restrictions on allowing Move to autheticate to VMs, Hyper-V Gen 2 instances use EFI not legacy BIOS, this can cause some issues
+The standalone free version of ESX has restrictions on allowing Move to autheticate to VMs.
+Hyper-V Gen 2 instances use UEFI as default not legacy BIOS, Nutanix CE has issues migrating UEFI

  ## Prerequisites Hyper-V